Up to CHF 99

 To put the numbers in perspective, here's a realistic assessment:

-Of 100 men taking 1 mg finasteride orally, 90-95 will have no side effects.
-3-5 men will experience mild to moderate sexual side effects that are mostly reversible.
-1-2 will discontinue due to side effects, and fewer than 0.02 could develop persistent symptoms (if PFS is real).
-With topical application (0.005-0.2%), rates are even lower, especially at the lower concentration of 0.005%.
+Of 100 men taking 1 mg finasteride orally, studies suggest about 90-95 will report no side effects.
+3-5 men may experience mild to moderate sexual side effects that are mostly reversible.
+1-2 discontinue due to side effects, and fewer than 0.02 could develop persistent symptoms (if PFS is real).
+With topical application, systemic side effect rates may be lower, depending on concentration and use.

 Conclusion for Informed Decision-Making